ezpublishlegacy/vagrant-ezp5-puppet-mysql/README.md

   "env"               => "prod"  # This can be dev or prod }
 ```

-## Limitations

-- There is an issue with the network and guest aditions, you have to use Vagrant 1.3.4 http://downloads.vagrantup.com/tags/v1.3.4
-- VirtualBox 4.2, version 4.3 isn't supported yet

 ## COPYRIGHT
 Copyright (C) 1999-2014 eZ Systems AS.
 All rights reserved.